Charles Kolodkin | October 18, 2003

 Reinsurance costs incurred by medical malpractice insurers have noticeably risen the past couple of years.
 The GAO identifies two reasons: (1) overall reinsurance rates have increased as a result of reinsurers' losses from the September 11, 2001, terrorist attacks, and (2) reinsurers have seen higher losses from medical malpractice than other lines of insurance and are raising their rates to compensate for the increased risk associated with medical malpractice.
 Accordingly, medical malpractice insurers are passing along these higher reinsurance costs to their physician-insureds.

 The GAO report confirms that since 1999, the profitability of the medical malpractice insurance market as a whole has declined.
 This has occurred even in an environment of rising premium rates.
-The effect on insurance companies has been pronounced as depicted in Figure 7 from the GAO report.
+The effect on insurance companies has been pronounced as depicted in the graph below from the GAO report.
 Profitability declines have caused a number of insurance companies to exit the marketplace, which in turn reduces the competition and minimizes any downward pressure on premium rates.
 The negative trend in profitability has occurred in all of the states studied by the GAO, however, it is less evident in California, which helps explain why California premium rates have not been as volatile as other states.

 A continuing source of frustration to anyone wishing to do an in-depth analysis of medical malpractice claims frequency and claims severity patterns is the lack of comprehensive claims data.
 The GAO experienced this during its research.
 Data submitted by insurers to the NAIC regarding number of claims is not broken out by state, and the NAIC only began collecting data measuring case severity in 2000.